tazama-lf/Full-Stack-Docker-Tazama/README.md

 **1. Clone the Full-Stack-Docker-Tazama Repository to Your Local Machine**

 In a Windows Command Prompt, navigate to the folder where you want to store a copy of the source code.
 For example, the source code root folder path I have been using to compile this guide is C:\Tazama\GitHub.
-Once in your source code root folder, clone the repository with the following command:
+Once in your source code root folder, clone (copy) the repository with the following command:

 ```
 git clone https://github.com/tazama-lf/Full-Stack-Docker-Tazama -b main
 ```

-If you would like to deploy the system from the `dev` branch, replace `main` above with `dev`
+If you would like to deploy the system from the `dev` branch, replace `main` above with `dev`.
+The `main` branch is the most recent official release of the system, while `dev` will be new features not yet released to the main branch

 **Output:**